varya/steroids/_posts/project_configuration/2013-06-06-config-application-coffee.markdown

 Tab bar color settings are application-wide and cannot be changed during runtime.
 Color settings are iOS-only.
 Colors are defined as 6-character RGB hex strings with a leading #.

 {% highlight coffeescript %}
-steroids.config.tabBar.tintColor = "#00aeef"            # sets the tint of the whole tab bar
+# Sets the tint of the whole tab bar
+steroids.config.tabBar.tintColor = "#00aeef"
-steroids.config.tabBar.tabTitleColor = "#ffffff"        # sets the title text color of a tab steroids.config.tabBar.tabTitleShadowColor = "#000000"  # sets the title text shadow color of a tab steroids.config.tabBar.selectedTabTintColor = "#11aeef" # sets the tint of a selected tab
+# Sets the title text color of a tab
+steroids.config.tabBar.tabTitleColor = "#ffffff"
+# Sets the title text shadow color of a tab
+steroids.config.tabBar.tabTitleShadowColor = "#000000"
+# Sets the tint of a selected tab
+steroids.config.tabBar.selectedTabTintColor = "#11aeef"
 {% endhighlight %}

 ##steroids.config.statusBar